By Aly W. | First published May 1, 2020 | Last modified January 1, 2022

 - And rectal progesterone instead of oral progesterone in general when progesterone is used

-My perception as to why these approaches haven’t been widely accepted in the transgender medical community at this time is that they haven’t been properly articulated yet.
-Theory and data extrapolable from other patient populations support these approaches as effective and acceptably safe options for transfeminine hormone therapy with advantages over conventional regimens.
+My perception as to why these approaches haven’t been more accepted in the transgender medical community at this time is that they haven’t been properly articulated yet.
+Theory and data extrapolable from other patient populations support these approaches as effective and reasonably safe options for transfeminine hormone therapy with advantages over conventional therapies provided that they are used appropriately and better alternatives like GnRH modulators are not possible.
 There are people who are working towards explanation and promotion of these approaches for use in transfeminine hormone therapy and I hope that we will see more on them in the published literature in the future.

 Contrary to what Powers and his supporters claim, “WPATH”—or more accurately the Endocrine Society’s guidelines—aren’t outdated or unsafe.
 The latest version of the Endocrine Society’s guidelines were published in 2017 and were up-to-date in terms of the available research on transgender hormone therapy.
 These guidelines are based on actual clinical studies in transfeminine people.
 As alluded to above, I do agree that there are improvements to be made in terms of the hormonal regimens used in the transgender medical community.
 Inadequate testosterone suppression (≫50 ng/dL) with estradiol and spironolactone in many transfeminine people as in the United States has been demonstrated in numerous studies (e.g., Leinung (2014), Leinung et al. (2018), Liang et al. (2018), Angus et al. (2019), Jain, Kwan, & Forcier (2019), Sofer et al. (2020), and Burinkul et al. (2021)) and is one thing that is in major need of improvement.
 The Endocrine Society guidelines also very much need to lower their dose recommendations for cyproterone acetate (Aly W., 2019; Aly W., 2020).
 But that’s similarly based on new data and will most certainly happen with the next version.
 Overall, with a few caveats—namely those just mentioned—the hormone therapy approaches used in the transgender medical community are effective and safe.
 Moreover, in spite of what Powers himself claims, there are no data at present showing that what he does clinically—beyond achieving proper testosterone suppression—provides any better feminization or breast development than conventional regimens.
 Anecdotes and repeated assertions by Powers are not sufficient to demonstrate this, only rigorous and appropriately conducted clinical studies.